Nishkalkashyap/notes/edfora/coding-platforms.md

 [[toc]]

-## Platforms

 ### CodeShare
 !!! success This is a free software [Visit website](https://codeshare.io) !!!
+Features
+* Real-time code sharing
-Share Code in Real-time with Developers, as simple as that!
-Supports video chat as well.
+* Supports video chat
+* Decent code colorization

+### CollabEdit
+!!! success This is a free software [Visit website](http://collabedit.com) !!!
+Features
+* Real-time code sharing
+* Decent code colorization
+* (Not as good as CollabEdit)

 ### CodeSandbox
 !!! success This is a free software [Visit website](https://codesandbox.io) !!!
+Features
-Free software but buggy.
+* Free software but buggy.
 Needs more testing.
-Could probably be best for our use case.
+Could probably be best for our use case
+* Code runtime environment

 ### CoderPad
 !!! warning This is a paid software [Visit website](https://coderpad.io)